madibary/song_vibe_radar/README.md

 # Song Vibe Radar

 An agentic music discovery system that prioritizes the "vibes" of songs.

+Have you ever gotten frustrated over irrelevant song recommendations on streaming platforms?
+This project lets you find songs based on "vibe" similarity - is the vibe like..
+* Crying while dancing in the club?
+* Neon-lights nighttime drive EDM?
+* Nostalgic city-pop bicycle ride?
+* Quiet acoustic morning reflection?
 Discover new music that matches the vibe of your favorite tracks!

 ## Description